boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

         drive_uuid: b161fd8b-d56s-4eea-9055-669daaec8aa4
         drive_name: my-bg-drive

 > Note: `username` parameter is in most cases called *User UUID* wheras `password` is in most cases *Secret API Key*.
-For some clouds you are able to use your e-mail address and password instead of UUID/key combination.
+For CloudSigma you need to specify your e-mail address and password instead of UUID/key combination.

 The appliance is **uploaded in chunks**.
 By default we set the chunk size to 64 MB; you are free to change this setting `chunk` property.